20 Great Slow Cooker Recipes to Set And Forget

 Slow Cooker Red Lentil, Fennel, and Chicken Soup

-This is one of those winter soups that feels more like a stew.
+This is one of those slow cooker soups that feels more like a stew.
 It's so hearty and satisfying, and leftovers freeze really well.
-Bring it to a tailgating party!
+Bring it to a tailgating party and make some new friends!

 Barbacoa beef in a white dish.